Garland scores twice, Coyotes top Vegas 4-1 for 1st win

 The Coyotes challenged for goaltender interference, but the goal was upheld.

-Out of a penalty kill, Garland scored on a solo rush up the ice, beating goalie Malcolm Subban with a backhand for a 3-1 Coyotes lead.
+Out of a penalty kill, Garland scored on a solo rush up the ice, beating goalie Malcolm Subban with a backhand for a 3-1 lead.
 Subban, who finished with 12 saves, was replaced in net by Marc-Andre Fleury to start the second period.

+“We weren’t even close to good enough tonight,” Vegas coach Gerard Gallant said.
+“We lost the game in the first period.
+We have to be better.”

 Hjalmarsson scored off a faceoff at 18:28 of the second, his long slap shot getting past Fleury for his first goal with the Coyotes.
-Hjalmarsson, a defenseman, didn’t score last season, his second with Arizona.
+The defenseman didn’t score last season, his second with Arizona.

-Fleury made 13 saves.
-The Golden Knights went 0 for 4 on power plays.
+Fleury made 13 saves, but the Golden Knights went 0 for 4 on power plays.

+Arizona has allowed just four goals on the season, second-fewest in the NHL.

+“Nobody was panicking after two games and we liked the way we played and the guys worked hard in practice,” Coyotes coach Rick Tocchet said.

 NOTES: Coyotes forward Lawson Crouse missed the game with an upper body injury.
 D Kyle Capobianco, yet to make his season debut, was also scratched. … G Antti Raanta, who hasn’t played in a game since last Nov.
-27 because of a long-term lower body injury, is expected to make his season debut for Arizona on Saturday at Colorado. … Phil Kessel moved into seventh place on the NHL’s consecutive games played list at 776. … D Jimmy Schuldt and C Nicolas Roy were scratched for the Golden Knights and have yet to play in a game this season.
+27 because of a long-term lower body injury, is expected to make his season debut for Arizona on Saturday at Colorado. … Phil Kessel played in his 777th consecutive game, moving into seventh place on the NHL list. … D Jimmy Schuldt and C Nicolas Roy were scratched for the Golden Knights and have yet to play in a game this season.

 UP NEXT